 FAQs and substitutions

 What else can you add to it?

-You can add anything you would add to your taco: other legumes (pinto beans, red kidney beans, white beans, chickpeas, lentils), or more chopped bell peppers and fresh diced tomatoes, or even hot chili peppers (jalapeno for example) if you like it hot.
+You can add anything to this vegan Mexican casserole that you would add to your taco: other legumes (pinto beans, red kidney beans, white beans, chickpeas, lentils), more chopped bell peppers and fresh diced tomatoes, or even hot chili peppers (jalapeno for example) if you like it hot.

 Can you use different vegan meat?